FgmBvB/ad-classroom-containers-poc/docs/deployment.md

 5. Student workstations initialize WSL2.
 6. Each student workstation automatically joins the Kubernetes cluster as a worker node.
 7. Development containers are deployed from the teacher workstation using PowerShell automation.
-8. Students access their isolated development environment through a web browser.
+8. Students access their isolated development environments through a web browser.

 ## Automation

-The deployment process was partially automated using PowerShell scripts.
+The deployment process was partially automated using PowerShell and Bash scripts.

 The automation was responsible for: